-IAS 7.18-19
+IAS 7.18-19 a.

-a.
 The Fund has elected to present cash flows from operating activities using the direct method.
 Alternatively, an entity may present operating cash flows using the indirect method, whereby profit or loss is adjusted for the effects of non-cash transactions.
-For an illustration presenting the operating cash flows using the indirect method, see our publication Guide to annual financial statements - Illustrative disclosures (September 2015).
+For an illustration presenting the operating cash flows using the indirect method, see our publication Illustrative disclosures - Guide to annual financial statements (October 2016).
+IAS 7.33-34 b.

-b.
 Interest paid and interest and dividends received are usually classified as operating cash flows for a financial institution.
 Dividends paid may be classified as a financing cash flow because they represent a cost of obtaining financial resources.
 The Fund has adopted this classification for dividends paid to the holders of redeemable shares.
 In this guide, dividends paid on securities sold short are classified as operating cash flows because they result directly from holding short positions as part of the operating activities of the Fund.
+IAS 7.16(c)-(d) C. In this guide, gross receipts from the sale of, and gross payments to acquire, investment securities have been classified as components of cash flows from operating activities because they form part of the Fund's dealing operations.